Power conferences: In sports outside of football

 The Power Four conferences are not necessarily the most prominent conferences in all sports in which they compete.
 For example, in men's college basketball, the Big East Conference is also generally considered to be a power conference.
 In basketball and some other sports, the Division I programs that are not part of the power conferences are often referred to as "mid-major" programs, although the appropriateness of the term has been criticized since some mid-major programs have resources equal to that of some power conference programs.
-Most notably, Gonzaga, a member of the mid-major West Coast Conference but set to join the reimagined Pac-12 in 2026, is generally considered a power program in men's basketball.
+Most notably, Gonzaga, which had been a member of the mid-major West Coast Conference for over 45 years before joining the reimagined Pac-12 in 2026, is generally considered a power program in men's basketball.
+In baseball and soccer, both non-revenue sports, the Sun Belt Conference (SBC) is considered a power conference.
+Immediately before joining the SBC in 2016, Coastal Carolina won that year's College World Series (now officially known as the Men's College World Series, or MCWS), and was runner-up in the 2025 MCWS as an SBC member.
+In addition, the conference sees multiple teams in the NCAA baseball tournament, and sometimes even advance to the MCWS.
+In 2026, the SBC had one more bid to the NCAA baseball tournament than the Big Ten Conference, and Troy advanced to its first MCWS.
+In soccer, the conference has Big 12 Conference members West Virginia and UCF, plus Southeastern Conference members Kentucky and South Carolina, as affiliates.
+This is due to neither power conference sponsoring men’s soccer.
+Matchups between the two SEC schools in men’s soccer are known as the SEC Derby.
+In addition, the Sun Belt also has full-time member Marshall, which won a national championship in its final years as a member of Conference USA and has played for another national championship since joining the SBC.